Arcadia-Science/2023-amblyomma-americanum-diffex/shiny/README.md

 ## Data Preparation

 The Shiny app is built from data files that are packaged in the [`input_data`](./input_data) folder in this repository.
-The folder contains metadata associated with the experiment, DESeq2 differential expression models (see the [Snakefile](../Snakefile) in this repository), and [orthologue and functional annotations for the *A. americanum* genome](https://github.com/Arcadia-Science/protein-data-curation).
+The folder contains metadata associated with the experiment, DESeq2 differential expression models (see the [Snakefile](../Snakefile) in this repository), and [ortholog and functional annotations for the *A. americanum* genome](https://github.com/Arcadia-Science/protein-data-curation).

 ## Features